skyred/wcr/README.md

 # Web Components Renderer
+WCR is a collection of enhancements to Drupal 8 UX using Web Components.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->